-In the event of your death, your benefits must be distributed or begin to be distributed no later than your Required Beginning Date.
+In the event of your death, your benefits must be distributed or begin to be distributed no later than your RBD.
 If you die before your pension payments begin, your benefit must be distributed or begin to be distributed no later than:

 - If your surviving spouse is your sole designated Beneficiary, payment will be made to your surviving spouse.
-Your spouse may elect to defer payment until the later of December 31 of the Calendar Year: - Immediately following the Calendar Year in which you die; or - In which you would have reached age 701⁄2.
+Your spouse may elect to defer payment until the later of December 31 of the Calendar Year: - Immediately following the Calendar Year in which you die; or - In which you would have reached age 701⁄2 (the SECURE Act increased this to age 72 if you turn age 701⁄2 after December 31, 2019).